 The Agile Way

-This can be achieved simply by tweaking your organization’s approach to processes and tools.
-Instead of operating on the traditional model where financial team delegates support specific areas of the business and focus on things like management reporting and budget planning, companies could instead follow a more Agile operation that enables finance staff and CFOs alike to pivot and switch to pressing issues by priority.
+You can achieve this simply by tweaking your organization’s approach to processes and tools.
+Instead of operating on the traditional model companies could instead follow a more Agile operation.
+This enables finance staff and CFOs alike to pivot and switch to pressing issues by priority.

-For tools, by shifting the focus from ad hoc analysis to focusing primarily on stakeholders, your finance operation can respond much more efficiently to the rapidly changing external factors in your business.
-This can be enabled with a suite of financial tools, like QuickBooks Online and Procurify, which automate and sync data between your purchasing and requisition processes.
+By shifting the focus from ad hoc analysis to primarily on stakeholders, your finance operation can respond much more efficiently.
+Especially to the rapidly changing external factors in your business.
+Enable this with a suite of financial tools.
+For instance, QuickBooks Online and Procurify, which automate and sync data between your purchasing and requisition processes.

 As far as processes go, assembling your finance function in focused project based teams is essential.
 Professionals with cross functional skills will thrive as they tackle a single project at a time and well defined accountabilities.
-Non-transactional tasks are easily conducted in sprints, just like agile development programs.
+Conduct non-transactional tasks in sprints, just like agile development programs.
 This makes it much easier for organizations to iterate on and adjust budgets to changing conditions.

 A New Frontier

 With everybody wanting a CFO and the well being bone-dry for high growth startups, the demand is only going to stimulate more CFOs to stretch their wealth of knowledge and experience across all the projects they can for a pretty penny.
 It’s also going to stimulate more strategic thinkers and various rungs of the finance and operations ladders in software organizations.